Some places let you pass through.

 That question would not let me go.

-That gap is what this novel is about.
-Not to resolve it — I don't think it can be resolved — but to ask what it costs a person to hold it honestly.
+This novel is my attempt to sit with that.
+Not to resolve it — I don't think it can be resolved — but to ask what it costs to hold it honestly.

-I have been living inside this book for more than a year.
+I have lived inside this question for years, and the book itself for the last fourteen months.
 I have loved the people in it — their precision, their stubbornness, their small acts of care, the way they keep showing up for one another even when showing up is complicated and legally uncertain and costs something real.

 If you'd like to know when Still Here is available — and hear a little of the story behind it as publication approaches — I'd love to keep in touch.